Tan Boon Heong: 2012

 Tan competed at the 2012 Olympics with Koo Kien Keat, reaching the semi-finals, and losing 0–2 in the bronze medal match to the Koreans.

 2013

 Tan and Koo suffered a lot of early round exits in 2013 and a three-year major title drought but they managed to remain in the top 5 of the world ranking.

 2014

 As of March 2014, following the resignation of his partner, Koo Kien Keat, which was due to their deteriorating performance, Tan was scratch partnered with several men's doubles players including Goh V Shem, Ow Yao Han, Hoon Thien How and Tan Wee Kiong.
 Following the tournament, Tan has been officially re-partnered with Hoon Thien How.
 In August that year, Koo returned to play his last tournament with Tan at the 2014 BWF World Championships.
-Their last match together was in the third round where they lost to a Chinese Taipei pair with a score of 19–21 in the deciding game.
+Their last match together was in the third round where they lost to Chinese Taipei pair Lee Sheng-mu and Tsai Chia-hsin with a score of 19–21 in the deciding game.